gilbertpwns/gilbertpwns.github.io/operator/README.md

 # Toolset

-You'll need this, jsut like in any other trade or craft.
+You'll need this, just like in any other trade or craft.
 A proper tool kit will enhance your abilities like no other.

 ## Table of Contents